Skip to main content

 Submission Packet

-One PDF file as outlines below (limited to 10 pages)
+One PDF file as outlines below.

-6. How the nominee supports effective utilization of campus resources.
+• How the nominee supports effective utilization of campus resources.

-Packets must be submitted no later than Friday, March 14.
+Packets must be submitted no later than Friday, January 30.

 Nominees who do not submit a complete submission packet will not be considered.